marius7600/arduino-sparse-peripheral-display/README.md

 ### Uploading the Code

 1. Open the cloned repsoitory in Visual Studio Code.
-2. Configure `main.cpp` to match the setup of your LEDs.
+2. Configure `src/main.cpp` to match the setup of your LEDs.
 3. Build and Upload the code to your Arduino board.

 ## Contributing